larssandell/gamehub/README.md

 Pages that it includes:
 - Home page
-- About page
+- Contact page
-- Exhibitions
-- Events
+- List of games
-- Exhibition spesific
+- Game spesific

 ### HTML and CSS